Nix helps No. 8 Auburn over No. 17 Texas A&M 28-20

-Mond had 335 yards passing but Texas A&M previously solid running game was held to just 56 yards.
+Mond had 335 yards passing but Texas A&M’s previously solid running game was held to just 56 yards.

+“We don’t have a bad football team, we’ve just got to get them to play better and that’s my job,” Texas A&M coach Jimbo Fisher said.

 Seth Small missed a 47-yard field goal on Texas A&M’s first possession and one from 52 to end the second quarter.